unbxd/search-JS-library/docs/gettingStarted/IntegrateWithSampleUnbxdFeed.md

     }
 ```

 7. If it is a staging sitekey, set the correct search end point.
+For eg :

 ```js
     searchEndPoint: "https://wingman-argocd.unbxd.io/"